CJCJsC/CJCJsC.github.io/essays/StandardsOfCoding.md

 My Thoughts on IntelliJ
 </h1>
   <p>
-    Before using IntelliJ for Javascript, I never dabbled with IDE's before.
-While using IntelliJ for the first time has shown me the 'easy way out' of writing and formatting code.
-However, learning to re-format and to set the preferences in the settings was confusing for me since the window formatting was something I was not accustomed to.
-However, after setting all my prefer'd preferences, I was astonished by how easy it was to write code.
-I could write code easily and have it corrected by using the coding style preferences.
+  Prior to my venture into IntelliJ for Javascript, I hadn't really explored IDEs.
+Getting acquainted with IntelliJ introduced me to the seemingly effortless approach to coding and formatting.
+However, figuring out how to adjust preferences and reformat code in the settings proved to be a bit bewildering, especially since the window layout was unfamiliar to me.
+Yet, once I sorted out my preferred settings, I was pleasantly surprised by how straightforward it became to write code.
+With the help of coding style preferences, I found myself able to write and refine code with greater ease and accuracy.
   </p>

 <h1>